Mystique (film character): Casting

 Actresses Lucy Liu, Gina Gershon and Jeri Ryan were all rumoured to have auditioned for the role in X-Men (2000) in 1999.
 Amber Heard reportedly auditioned for the role of Raven / Mystique in X-Men - First Class.
 Jennifer Lawrence signed a contract for three films but also returned for Dark Phoenix, stating that she did not want to leave her character's fate hanging.
-The role of the young Raven in X-Men: First Class was played by then 10 year old child actress Morgan Lily.
+The role of the young Raven in X-Men: First Class was played by then 10-year-old child actress Morgan Lily.
 Aside from the actresses, Vicki Phillips served as stuntwoman to Rebbeca Romijn-Stamos and Renae Moneymaker for Jennifer Lawrence.

-In February 2023, during an interview with ComicBook.com about her work on Star Trek: Strange New Worlds, Romijn expressed doubts as to whether Marvel Studios would wish to bring her back as Mystique or not for the Marvel Cinematic Universe in light of Patrick Stewart's then-upcoming reprisal as Professor X in Doctor Strange in the Multiverse of Madness (2022), but stated that she would be open to reprise her role as Mystique if she were offered to return due to how much she enjoyed working on the X-Men films.
+In February 2022, during an interview with ComicBook.com about her work on Star Trek: Strange New Worlds, Romijn expressed doubts as to whether Marvel Studios would wish to bring her back as Mystique or not for the Marvel Cinematic Universe in light of Patrick Stewart's then-upcoming reprisal as Professor X in Doctor Strange in the Multiverse of Madness (2022), but stated that she would be open to reprise her role as Mystique if she were offered to return due to how much she enjoyed working on the X-Men films.
+Romijn was later confirmed to be reprising her role as Mystique for Avengers: Doomsday (2026).

 Makeup and special effects

 In order to prepare Rebecca Romijn-Stamos for playing the role, the special effects makeup team covered her with silicon prosthestics on three quarters of her body, with the remaining spots being painted blue.
 This process took eight hours to apply and two to remove, forcing Romijn-Stamos to undertake 24 hour workdays to play the role.
 Mystique morphing to or from other characters were handled through computer-generated imagery.
 This was cut down to six-and-a-half hours at the end of the filming of X-Men (2000), while for X2 (2003), it had been cut down to four-and-a-half hours.
-The prosthetics were devised by makeup specialist Gord Smith, who made them out of a combination of silicone and latex, which made them self-adhesive and not requiring any glue while also being recyclable.
+The prosthetics were devised by makeup specialist Gordon Smith, who made them out of a combination of silicone and latex, which made them self-adhesive and not requiring any glue while also being recyclable.
 Smith claimed Mystique to be the most challenging character to create makeup for, and that his materials were also used for Sabretooth's makeup.